Creating a New Event Bus Object

 • Your class shouldn't use TRef (or any derived class)

 • Your object needs to be "registered" with the software so that ROOT can put it in our event model dictionary.
-This is done by adding a line to the CMakeLists.txt file in the module you are putting the new object.
+This is done by adding lines to LinkDef.h in the module you are putting the new object.
 For example, the Recon module has an object shared by Hcal and Ecal in it.
-This object is not put inside a collection, so no other parameters are needed.
+This object is not put inside a collection, so no other lines are needed.

 • If you class is going to be inside an STL container, then you need